New Zealand’s largest organic apple producer cannot keep up with the Chinese demand for New Zealand’s newest apple, Dazzle™.

 “We can see the growing trend that more and more local consumers’ are demanding organic fresh produce.
 This has been growing because there is increasing awareness of organic produce and consumers are pursuing healthier products in local market,” says Ms Chen.

-Bostock New Zealand is also exporting Dazzle to other South East Asian countries, North America and Russia.
+Bostock New Zealand is also exporting Dazzle to other South East Asian countries and North America.